Causal Influences over Social Learning Networks: Causal Effects in Social Learning

 This formula measures the alteration of agent $k$ as a consequence of an intervention on agent $m$.
 Specifically, it quantifies the magnitude of change of the expected asymptotic belief of agent $k$ on the true state $\theta^\circ$.
+In general, its value depends on the belief $\mu_m$ of the intervention $\textit{do}(\bmu_{m,i} := \mu_m )$.
 Here, we use the following expression for the belief vector, which is explained in the sequel:

 This expression is defined in terms of the expected asymptotic log-belief ratio:

 The variables topped with the symbol `\( \sim\)' for the intervention case are defined similarly (the existence of the limit for both NBSL and ASL under interventions will be discussed in the sequel).
 The transformation \eqref{eq:expected_log_belief_trans} is motivated by noting from \eqref{eq:lambda_definition} that: